Costa del Sol Holidays

 Holidays In The Costa Del Sol

-The Costa del Sol stretches from the quieter coastal town of Nerja in the north east down to Estepona in the south west and includes holiday resorts like Marbella, Torremolinos and Fuengirola.
+In this guide, we'll explore the region, from the quieter coastal town of Nerja in the north east, down to Estepona in the south west including popular holiday resorts like Marbella, Torremolinos and Fuengirola.
 We'll look at how to get there, the types of holiday on offer, where to stay and some of the exciting things you can do on a Costa del Sol holiday.

 Resorts In The Costa Del Sol